 - XI.
 Plagiarism, American Historical Association (AHA), by Michael Rawson, University of Wisconsin at Madison

 - XII.
 How to Write a Comparative Analysis, by Kerry Walk, Harvard University Writing Center

 - XIII.
-Field-Specific Study Guides by Heather Tompkins, our past Librarian, History Dept Library Resources Adviser & Liaison
+Field-Specific Study Guides by Heather Tompkins, Carleton's past Librarian, History Dept Library Resources Adviser & Liaison